datahub-project/datahub/docs/how/delete-metadata.md

 1. Delete metadata attached to entities by providing a specific urn or filters that identify a set of urns (delete CLI).
 2. Delete metadata created by a single ingestion run (rollback).

-:::warning
-Deleting metadata should only be done with care.
-Always use `--dry-run` to understand what will be deleted before proceeding.
-Prefer soft-deletes (`--soft`) unless you really want to nuke metadata rows.
-Hard deletes will actually delete rows in the primary store and recovering them will require using backups of the primary metadata store.
-Make sure you understand the implications of issuing soft-deletes versus hard-deletes before proceeding.
+:::caution Be careful when deleting metadata

+- Always use `--dry-run` to test your delete command before executing it.
+- Prefer reversible soft deletes (`--soft`) over irreversible hard deletes (`--hard`).

 :::

 ## Delete CLI Usage